tannerstell/DepthFirstSearch/README.md

 **Documentation before solving problem:**

 1. Structure: Since this is a two dimensional array, double for loop or DataFrame may be necessary.
+To simplify indexing coordinates, unique IDs can be generated with a hashmap, using the respective coordinate as a key and id as value.

-2. Method: Depth-first search method will be useful, as there will be multiple neighbors fulfilling conditions for a given cell.
+3. Method: Depth-first search method will be useful, as there will be multiple neighbors fulfilling conditions for a given cell.

 Process: